INFORMATION ON PERMANENT POSITIONS

 - Information Technology Analyst

 - Information Technology Technician

 - Investigative Assistant

 - Public Safety Dispatcher

 ENTRY LEVEL OPPORTUNITIES

-The Placer County Sheriff’s Department recruits for entry level positions as needed.
+The Placer County Sheriff’s Office recruits for entry level positions as needed.
 Entry level positions vary in required experience depending on the classification.
-To view minimum qualifications visit the County Personnel Department job descriptions by clicking the following link, Class and Comp Descriptions.
+To view minimum qualifications visit the County Personnel Office job descriptions by clicking the following link, Class and Comp Descriptions.